jeppeman/mockposable/README.md

     // plugins = ['compose-ui']
     // plugins = ['mockk', 'mockito', 'compose-ui']
     plugins = [...] // plugins = listOf(...) for build.gradle.kts

+    // This is optional, and defaults to the version that mockposable uses internally.
+    // If you as a consumer upgrade to a newer version of Kotlin before this plugin has had a to,
+    // you can explicitly select a version of the compose compiler plugin that is compatible with
+    // the version of Kotlin you use. composeCompilerPluginVersion = "x.y.z"
 }
 ```
 This will apply the Kotlin compiler plugin as well as the relevant runtime dependencies.